How can an underweight diabetic gain weight?

-This is a case where you and your father-in-law should speak with his physician about seeing a dietician.
+This is a case where you and your father-in-law should speak with his physician about seeing a dietitian.
 Liberalizing his diet by adding in the right balance of carbs and protein for his case is best handled by those who are close to him.
-The dieticians do a fantastic job of coordinating with patient's doctors to make sure that as he gets more calories, his medication is increased so that he can regulate his blood sugars carefully.
+The dietitians do a fantastic job of coordinating with patient's doctors to make sure that as he gets more calories, his medication is increased so that he can regulate his blood sugars carefully.
 Weight gain is about making sure that one is getting more calories than are being burned (just the opposite of weight loss).
 That said, it can be a struggle for diabetics to eat more and at the same time watch their blood sugar carefully.

 There's good research showing that sometimes folks who are older just don't eat enough calories.
-A food diary can help a lot in assessing this and taking that with you to the dietician can make his visits more productive.
+A food diary can help a lot in assessing this and taking that with you to the dietitian can make his visits more productive.